Subscribe FREELY Right Now - click here!

 English Language, IMHO The Best

-There are so many languages nowadays which can be used, but the English language is the most widely used world-wide.
+There are so many languages nowadays which can be used, but the English language is the most widely used (and universally accepted formal language).
 In my humble opinion, English language includes and transcends all subjects.
 It is for English writers and lovers a whole means of expression, the attainment of which makes them articulate and intelligible human beings, able to inherit the past, to possess the present and to confront the future.
 The ability to write good English is simply an art for them.

 My Own Experience With Writing – Good English A Myth?

 While reading you should build up a personal ‘database‘ of special words or phrases.
-Get a small copy book and list down all striking and unknown words to you.
+Get a small copy book and list down all striking, unknown words to you.
 Therefore, be regular in breeding a medley of nice words in your special ‘note-book‘.
-Those precious words are your key to write good English.
+Those precious words are your key to writing good English.

 But here, the key tricks are:

-4) Now that you have a copy-book full of defined words, don’t just sit around and smile at it.
+- Now that you have a copy-book full of defined words, don’t just sit around and smile at it.
 Go and put them into practice.
 Start by writing good sentences with these words and write some essays.
 Writing here is pivotal.
-Just like a car cannot run without a battery, you cannot expect to have a fluent English if you do not write English. (the battery being your skill in writing and your car the knowledge of the language and wordings)
+Just like a car cannot run without a battery, you cannot expect to have a fluent English if you do not practice writing English. (the battery being your skill in writing and your car the knowledge of the language and wordings)

 Support Your Effort To Write Good English With Observation